TristankMS/TACARS/README.md

 **Short**: Makes a copy of certificate requests from your Active Directory Certificate Services (ADCS) certificate database in a Log Analytics workspace.

-From there, you can do *exciting* things like:
+From there, you can do *!exciting!* things like:
-- Enjoy orders-of-magnitude faster certificate issuance/failure queries
+- Enjoy orders-of-magnitude **faster queries** about **certificate issuance/failure** and related stats
-- Include historical certificate issuance in Log Analytics/ Sentinel queries
+- Include details of historical certificate issuance in **Log Analytics/Microsoft Sentinel** queries
-- Use Azure Monitor Workbooks to provide comfortable reporting insights
+- Use **Azure Monitor Workbooks** to provide comfortable reporting insights (in progress)

+2021-11-25 - This is the initial release, designed to test the concept.

 ----------------------------------------------------------------------------------------------------
 ## Prerequisites In Brief
 ### Azure Monitor - a Log Analytics Workspace ID and Key